-Regulator y Body proposed in the Bill is appointed entirely by the executive branch of government.
+PERSONAL DATA PROTECTION BILL, 2019 REPORT OF COMMITTEE ON NON-PERSONAL DATA FRAMEWORK REQUIRED FOR JUDICIAL DATA OBLIGATIONS OF DATA FIDUCIARIES TOWARDS DATA PRINCIPALS As with principals' rights, an exemption has been granted for most obligations of fiduciaries for the use of data for judicial purposes.
+Ideally, third parties using judicial data need to be held accountable by regulations that specify obligations beyond just lawful processing to ensure that any potential harm resulting from disclosure or processing of judicial data can be redressed.
+None specified.
+For judicial data, obligations would be tailored to the context in which access to the data was granted.
+REGULATORY BODY The Data Protection Authority (D.P.A.) proposed in the Bill is appointed entirely by the executive branch of government.
 It has no judicial representation, and the Central Government can remove its members.
 The complete lack of independence from the Central Government means that if provisions related to the DPA are retained in the Bill, which is passed by parliament, judicial data should be regulated by an independent body to be free from executive interference.
-He authority has two key goals.
+The authority has two key goals.
 The first is to ensure that data is shared for public benefit and unlock the data's economic value.
 This cannot be the goal of privacy regulations for judicial data.
-The second goal is to ensure those who hold NPD respond to requests to share it.
-The regulations for which this authority enforces compliance are mainly directed at sharing of data for the purposes for which judicial data can be forced to be shared would be when it is relevant for judicial proceedings, when a principal requests data that pertains to them, when a that pertains to them, requests data that pertains to them, purposes for which dust proceedings.
-The authority has two key goals.
-The judicial was the goal of privacy regulations for which this authority enforces compliance are mainly directed to privacy.
-The only purposes for which judicial data can be forced to be shared would be when it is relevant for judicial proceedings, when a principal requests data that pertains to them, and administer grievance harm resulting from disclosure or processing of judicial data can be redressed. or when there is an overriging redressal mechanisms, and - proposed in the Bill is appointed entirely by the executive branch of government.
-It has no judicial representation, and the Central Government can remove its members.
-The complete lack of independence from the Central Government means that if provisions related to the DPA are retained in the Bill, which is passed by parliament, judicial data should be regulated by an independent body to be free from The first is to ensure that data is shared for public benefit and unlock the data's economic value.
-This cannot be the goal of privacy regulations for judicial data.
 The second goal is to ensure compliance, and to ensure that those who hold NPD respond to requests to share it.
 The regulations for which this authority enforces compliance are mainly directed at sharing of data for the purposes described above.
 This is unrelated to privacy.
-The only purposes for which judicial data can be forced to be shared would be when it is relevant for judicial proceedings, when a principal regulate the use of data in judic ial functions and in seeking to enforce claims in court.
-This body would also regulate the use of data originating in judic ial proceedings by third parties, since a large volume of personal data in judicial records would be made public.
-The members of this body must have judic ial expertise other than sitting judges to avoid conflicts of interest.
+The only purposes for which judicial data can be forced to be shared would be when it is relevant for judicial proceedings, when a principal requests data that pertains to them, or when there is an overriding public interest to disclosure.
+The judiciary needs a body to regulate the use of data in judicial functions and in seeking to enforce claims in court.
+This body would also regulate the use of data originating in judicial proceedings by third parties, since a large volume of personal data in judicial records would be made public.
+The members of this body must have judicial expertise other than sitting judges to avoid conflicts of interest.
 It also needs technical experts to assess and predict harm resulting from disclosure, particularly with regard to the fairness of the process.
-This body would also implement
+This body would also implement and administer grievance redressal mechanisms, and establish standards and protocols.